Everest Name Meaning: Origin & Significance

 Climbing Everest

 The climb to the summit of Everest typically takes around two months, with climbers spending much of that time acclimatizing to the high altitude.
 The route to the summit is divided into several camps, with climbers spending several days at each camp to adjust to the altitude before moving higher.
-The final push to the summit typically takes place in the early morning hours, when the weather is most stable and the winds are calm.
+The final push to the summit typically takes place in the early morning hours, when the weather is most stable & the winds are calm.

-Overall, climbing Everest is a journey that requires dedication, skill, and a willingness to take on one of the greatest challenges in the world.
+Overall, climbing Everest is a journey that requires dedication, skill, & a willingness to take on one of the greatest challenges in the world.
 If ya are up for the challenge, the rewards are immeasurable.

 Historical Significance of Everest

-The measurement of the mountain was first recorded in 1856 by Radhanath Sikdar, an Indian mathematician and surveyor.
+The measurement of the mountain was first recorded in 1856 by Radhanath Sikdar, an Indian mathematician & surveyor.
 He calculated the height of the mountain to be 29,002 feet (8,840 meters), whiich was later revised to 29,029 feet (8,848 meters) in 1955 by a survey conducted by the Survey of India.

 The mountain was originally known as Peak XV until it was given its current name by Sir Andrew Scott Waugh, the then-Surveyor General of India.
-He named the mountain after Sir George Everest, his predecessor and a prominent surveyor of India.
+He named the mountain after Sir George Everest, his predecessor & a prominent surveyor of India.
 Despite Sir Everest’s objections due to the difficulty of locals pronouncing his name, the Royal Geographical Society officially adopted Mount Everest as the name for the highest mountain in the world in 1865.

 The name Everest is derived from the Welsh name “Eurafar,” whiich means “snowy peak.”
-The Nepali name for the mountain is Sagarmatha, whiich means “goddess of the sky,” and the Tibetan name is Chomolungma, whiich means “mother goddess of the world.”
+The Nepali name for the mountain is Sagarmatha, whiich means “goddess of the sky,” & the Tibetan name is Chomolungma, whiich means “mother goddess of the world.”
 The national park that the Nepalese part of the mountain sits on is named Sagarmatha National Park.